MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-supported-versions.md

 ## PostgreSQL version 16

 PostgreSQL version 16 is now generally available in all Azure regions.
 The current minor release is **[!INCLUDE [minorversions-16](./includes/minorversion-16.md)]**.
-Refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/release/16.4/) to learn more about improvements and fixes in this release.
+Refer to the [!INCLUDE [minorversionsdocs-16](./includes/minorversiondocs-16.md)] to learn more about improvements and fixes in this release.
 New servers are created with this minor version.

 ## PostgreSQL version 15

 The current minor release is **[!INCLUDE [minorversions-15](./includes/minorversion-15.md)]**.
-Refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/release/15.8/) to learn more about improvements and fixes in this release.
+Refer to the [!INCLUDE [minorversionsdocs-15](./includes/minorversiondocs-15.md)] to learn more about improvements and fixes in this release.
 New servers are created with this minor version.

 ## PostgreSQL version 14

 The current minor release is **[!INCLUDE [minorversions-14](./includes/minorversion-14.md)]**.
-Refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/release/14.13/) to learn more about improvements and fixes in this release.
+Refer to the [!INCLUDE [minorversionsdocs-14](./includes/minorversiondocs-14.md)] to learn more about improvements and fixes in this release.
 New servers are created with this minor version.

 ## PostgreSQL version 13

 The current minor release is **[!INCLUDE [minorversions-13](./includes/minorversion-13.md)]**.
-Refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/release/13.16/) to learn more about improvements and fixes in this release.
+Refer to the [!INCLUDE [minorversionsdocs-13](./includes/minorversiondocs-13.md)] to learn more about improvements and fixes in this release.
 New servers are created with this minor version.

 ## PostgreSQL version 12

 The current minor release is **[!INCLUDE [minorversions-12](./includes/minorversion-12.md)]**.
-Refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/release/12.20/) to learn more about improvements and fixes in this release.
+Refer to the [!INCLUDE [minorversionsdocs-12](./includes/minorversiondocs-12.md)] to learn more about improvements and fixes in this release.
 New servers are created with this minor version.
 Your existing servers are automatically upgraded to the latest supported minor version in your future scheduled maintenance window.

 ## PostgreSQL version 11

 The current minor release is **[!INCLUDE [minorversions-11](./includes/minorversion-11.md)]**.
-Refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/release/11.22/) to learn more about improvements and fixes in this release.
+Refer to the [!INCLUDE [minorversionsdocs-11](./includes/minorversiondocs-11.md)] to learn more about improvements and fixes in this release.
 New servers are created with this minor version.
 Your existing servers are automatically upgraded to the latest supported minor version in your future scheduled maintenance window.

 ## PostgreSQL version 10 and older